/

 Note

 These options will only appear in the menu at the top of Amplitude Data after you select an event or property.
-The options will not be visible prior to that.
+The options aren't visible prior to that.

-This article will answer some frequently asked questions about the similarities and differences between each option.
+This article answers some frequently asked questions about the similarities and differences between each option.

 What is a hidden event or property?